wweiphy/CMSDAS-bbbbAnalysis/README.md

 ## Running the analysis

 1. From the inputs, build the Higgs bosons and high level objects/variables for the MVA.
-A skeleton of code with I/O is ``prepare_inputs.cpp`` .
+A skeleton of code with I/O is ``build_objects.cpp`` .
 A script to run on all the samples is :
 ```
 cd analysis
-source build_all.sh
+source build_all.sh #after compiling build_objects.cpp
 ```